marcelomijas/econometrics-cheatsheet/README.md

 ## Support the project

 The first way to help the project is to **directly support the authors of the manuals that are included in the resources section** (for example, by buying their works).
-Every one of the authors of the manuals is a wonderful mind who has contributed a lot to econometrics and statistics.
+Every one of the authors of the manuals is a wonderful mind who contributes a lot to econometrics and statistics.
 Another great way to support the project is by sharing it and :star: it!

 A 2024 snapshot of this project is also published on the Universidad Rey Juan Carlos Institutional Repository: https://hdl.handle.net/10115/44997